Raudius/files_scripts/docs/Functions.md

 `get_target_folder(): Node|nil`

 Returns the target directory node.
 If none is provided, returns nil.

+⚠️ DEPRECATED: Replace usage with user input of type "file-picker".
+Hint: set the accepted mimetypes to just `httpd/unix-directory` to limit file picker to directories.
 ## Media
 ### ffmpeg